 If you have been taking Roaccutane for acne, you must wait for 6-12 months after finishing it before having any resurfacing treatments.

-If you are still experiencing acne then you should defer treatment of the scarring until all active acne has been eradicated and there are no more major outbreaks.
+If you are still experiencing acne then you should defer any acne scar treatment until all active acne has been eradicated and there are no more major outbreaks.

 Want more information?

-Find out more about the type of Acne Scars and their Best Treatments.
+Find out more about Acne Scars and their Treatments.